How to Write a Personal Mission Statement (8 Steps to Change your Life)

 Personal mission statements also require you to concisely clarify your deepest values and aspirations.
 They emboss your purposes in your mind, making them become a part of you.
 Referring to your personal mission statement is also a way to keep your goals and vision in front of you at all times.

 Take just 10 minutes to start writing your personal mission statement using the resources that we listed in this article.
-Then, think about all of your goals and habits, and consider how they line up with your mission statement.
+Then, think about all of your goals and habits, and consider how they line up with your personal mission statement.

 After filtering through your habits, ask yourself if your actions align with your life’s purpose.
 Keep doing this exercise until you feel like your daily routine and habits are situated in a way that will ultimately give you what you want to get out of life.